alexandrainst/node-red-http-basic-auth/README.md

 }
 ```

-Both outputs contain the `req` object, which can be inspected for detailed information about HTTP request headers, IP address, etc.
+Both outputs contain the `req` object, which can be inspected for detailed information about HTTP request headers, IP address, URL, etc.

 ## Hints